Ridhaa25/ds_code_challenge/README.md

 Log file with the details of the run called: `1_data_extraction.log`

 issues:
-This script downloads the file from the s3 bucket as expected, however, on validation, we are seeing a slight mismatch of the most significant values in some of the records in the dataframe.
+This script downloads the file from the s3 bucket as expected, however, on validation, we are seeing a slight mismatch of the most significant values in some of the records in the Dataframe.
 This is due to parsing the file with a polygon function which changes these values.
-To remedy this, I aimed to ingest the data to a JSON format and then do the comparison.
-I was, however, unable to do this due to time constraints. however, the script works.
+To remedy this, I aimed to ingest the data into a JSON format and then do the comparison.
+I was, however, unable to do this due to time constraints.
+However, the script works.

 ### Activity 2: Data Transformation
 To run this file, execute the following command in the file location: